edobry/moculus/design.md

 ### Deployment

 In order to allow for heterogeneous deployment environments, we will containerize the application with Jib, as its a Gradle-native method of producing a Docker image without requiring a Dockerfile to be written.

+In reality, I would also pair this with a Helm chart for deploying to Kubernetes, but this is most likely out of scope.